mininet/mininet.github.com/source/download/index.markdown

     sudo rm -rf /usr/local/bin/mn /usr/local/bin/mnexec \
         /usr/local/lib/python*/*/*mininet* \
         /usr/local/bin/ovs-* /usr/local/sbin/ovs-*

+Then, to confirm which OS version you are running, run the command

+    lsb_release -a

 Next, install the base Mininet package by entering **only one** of the following commands, corresponding to the distribution you are running: